Digital Humanities (DIGI), enables students to develop knowledge of digital technologies, and their role in society and culture.

 - DIGI 101 Working in a Digital World

-Students may include one PACE internship course in their minor studies, with approval from the Programme Coordinator.
+You may include one PACE internship course in your minor studies, with approval from the Programme Coordinator.

 UC Digital Humanities students have the opportunity to engage in work-integrated experiences throughout their studies, where they learn how to scope and manage a project, collaborate in teams, manage stakeholders, and communicate effectively; all attributes that are highly valued in knowledge workers.

-Graduates are candidates for work in research, relationship management, business analysis within the creative and cultural heritage sector, digital archiving, project management, and the mainstream (non-digital) creative and cultural heritage sectors.
+Graduates can find work in research, relationship management, business analysis within the creative and cultural heritage sector, digital archiving, project management, and the mainstream (non-digital) creative and cultural heritage sectors.
 You will be particularly suited to policy analyst positions related to technology and culture, and any position that requires communication across technical and non-technical teams.

 Find out more about what you can do with a degree from UC.